mlangc/mlangc.github.io/docs/_posts/2025-06-11-thread-sleep0-is-not-for-free.markdown

 Indeed, with my local setup, calling `Thread.sleep(0)` is roughly as expensive as calling [ThreadLocalRandom.nextBytes](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/util/Random.html#nextBytes(byte%5B%5D)) with `byte[128]`, according to [this JMH benchmark](https://github.com/mlangc/java-snippets/blob/refs/heads/thread-sleep0/src/jmh/java/at/mlangc/benchmarks/ThreadSleep0Benchmark.java#L14).
+Moreover, the same benchmark can be used to demonstrate that `Thread.sleep(0)` is especially expensive when you need it the least, that is when the CPU is already overloaded, since yielding will more likely result in context switches if there are many threads starving for CPU.

 In performance critical code, I therefore recommend replacing
 ```java